colussim/aws-cicd/devops/README.md

 PiplineN:     Pipline name
 ClusterName   ClustWorkshop
 EksAdminRole  AdminRole name
+Platform      x86
 ```
-❗️ Do not change these values (for this deployment), just the cluster name.
+❗️ Do not change these values (for this deployment), just the cluster name or **Platform** if you run a eks cluster on ARM set Platform value at **arm**

-BBut you can deploy your own application, you'll need to change the source of your application's repository (**GitRepo** entry) in config.json and respect the following variables in your *buildspec.yml* file :
+But you can deploy your own application, you'll need to change the source of your application's repository (**GitRepo** entry) in config.json and respect the following variables in your *buildspec.yml* file :
 * SONAR_TOKEN
 * SONAR_HOST_URL
 * SourceBranch"`